Red Rising: Sons of Ares: Plot

 In a future where the all-powerful Golds rule the universe at the expense of the lower castes, the course of history is changed when one of their number falls in love with a baseborn Red.

 Background

 Sons of Ares takes place before the events of Brown's Red Rising novels.
 Hoskin said of the series:

 Brown said, "It's a dream come true to bring the world of Red Rising to comic books, and a real pleasure Jedi-mind melding with Rik in the writing process.
 Sons of Ares is a story made for new and veteran readers alike."

 Publication

 Dynamite and Brown announced the Red Rising prequel comic series in July 2016.
 Brown explained, "It takes place before Darrow’s story begins.
 It's about the founding of the Sons of Ares and how they began to destroy the society from within."
 The entire six-issue series was published during 2017.

+A full-cast dramatised audiobook of the graphic novel was released by GraphicAudio in 2020.